-Warnings: PG-13 now but overall R: Language, violence (including non-con acts depicted with OC's and torture) hurt/comfort, religious references (seriously, this story uses lots of religious references, so if that bothers you, please don't read) I will try to label each chapter appropriately
+Warnings: PG-13 now, R overall for adult themes.
+This chapter some religious references: Overall rated for language, violence (including non-con acts depicted with OC's and torture) hurt/comfort, religious references (seriously, this story uses lots of religious references, so if that bothers you, please don't read) I will try to label each chapter appropriately

 Disclaimer: I don't own 'em pity, but new characters are my own creation.

 Summary: The battle's over, but who's making it out alive?

 Author's Notes: Sequel to Look Into His Eyes.
 Please read through my author's notes Here (from first chapter) and Here (Chapter listing and summary with some minor plot spoilers) if you need more information, explanations, etc.

 Chapter 23 "Consequences"

 She was a captive witness, unable to look away from the sight before her.